tanzhanwen/CSC301Project-SearchBlueprint/Phase1/user_stories.md

 20. As a user, I want to have a clean and simple interface that is easy to use and understand without using the written instructions much. *( 1 - Hard )*

+21. As a user, I want to rewind the tutorial to review any difficult operations so I can me understand the operations better. *(2 - Medium)*